 The Difficult Fruit Poetry Prize.

-Submissions open September 1st, 2016 accepted until midnight on Thanksgiving November 24, 2016.
+Submissions open September 1st, 2017 & will be accepted until midnight on Thanksgiving November 23, 2017.

 See Guidelines.
 All submissions are read "blind" by the judges & panel of readers.
 As a special incentive to inspire Cave Canem members, we're offering a discounted submission fee at Submittable.